Venues of the 1992 Winter Olympics

 For the 1992 Winter Olympics in Albertville, France, a total of thirteen sports venues were used.
 Val-d'Isère has been part of the Alpine Skiing World Cup since the late 1960s while Tignes served as host of the first Freestyle World Ski Championships in 1986.
 Most of the venues used were constructed between 1987 and mid 1990 with the test events taking place in late 1990 and early 1991.
 It was the last Winter Olympics with an outdoor speed skating rink which led to weather issues for three of the ten events.
 Three cross-country skiing events were run in snowstorms while the men's 20 km biathlon was found to be 0.563 km too short.
 The downhill events in alpine skiing were criticized for being too steep.
 Freestyle skiing made its official debut at these games with the men's winner being stormed after his win while the women's winner won her event in a snow storm.
 La Plagne hosted the skeleton World Championships in 1993 while Val-d'Isère hosted the Alpine World Ski Championships in 2009.
-Some of the venues will be used again during the 2030 Winter Olympics, when the main host city will be Nice.
+Some of the venues will be used again during the 2030 Winter Olympics, when the main host city will be Lyon.